 In 2023, the Albanese Government announced a pathway to permanent residency for people who were granted temporary visas under Fast Track.
 This meant people who were granted Temporary Protection Visas (TPV) or Safe Haven Enterprise Visas (SHEV) through Fast Track could apply for a permanent Resolution of Status Visa (RoSV).
 Also, TPV/SHEV holders who applied for renewal of their visas could have their applications converted to RoSV applications.
-As of March 2025, 19,9364 TPV/SHEV holders have been granted a permanent RoSV.
+As of March 2025, 19,936 TPV/SHEV holders have been granted a permanent RoSV.

-However, approximately 7,071 people seeking asylum have not had their matters resolved, despite the Government's temporary protection visa conversion announcement,5 the majority of whom have had their protection visa applications refused under the unfair Fast Track process.
-The only options available to them are to continue seeking review (if https://www.transparency.gov.au/publications/attorney-general-s/administrative-appeals-tribunal/administrative-appeals-tribunal-annual-report-2022-23/chapter-4-immigration-assessment-authority/performance (appeals remitted in relation to total appeals finalised).
+However, approximately 7,071 people seeking asylum have not had their matters resolved, despite the Government's temporary protection visa conversion announcement, 11 the majority of whom have had their protection visa applications refused under the unfair Fast Track process.
+The only options available to them are to continue seeking review (if they still have an existing case before the ART or courts, which will take several years) or request Ministerial intervention to submit a further protection visa application.